FREQUENTLY ASKED QUESTIONS

 Six minutes into the second session on the very next day, the child again tore off the sensors and began to bang his head.

 Session three, on the third day, lasted eight minutes.
-The boy ripped the sensors off his head, ran into the adjoining office, threw himself down on the floor—but simply lay there.
+The boy ripped the sensors off his head, ran into the adjoining office, threw himself down on the floor—but simply laid there.
 No head banging.
 A minute went by before he picked himself up, went over to some toys, and began playing.
 Subsequent sessions averaged 15 minutes.
 He completed 20 sessions in all.
 His grandmother reported he never returned to head banging after that third session; his speech and interaction with other family members were greatly improved.

 Neurofeedback is not “anti-medication.”
 We see the two methodologies working together, not against each other.
 Medication helps support brain function while the brain is learning what it needs to adjust.
 We tell clients to stay in close contact with their physicians and watch for symptoms of overmedication.

 When working with hyperactive children, for example, a parent might report after the tenth session that their child is having trouble sleeping and is irritable (symptoms of stimulant side effects).
-We would suggest that the child’s doctor be consulted about reducing the child’s medication to see if the problems are remediated; in most cases, this proves to be the solution.
+We would suggest that the child’s doctor be consulted about reducing the child’s medication to see if the problems are remediated.
+In most cases, this proves to be the solution.
 As the brain becomes more efficient, it needs less pharmacological help to work optimally.